 By contrast, Kajabi’s pricing is straightforward and simple.
 Every pricing tier offers the same features.
 The only difference is scale.

-As you move up to a higher plan, you’ll be able to sell more products, build more pipelines, have more contacts and active members, and add more admin users to your account.
+As you move up to a higher plan, you’ll be able to sell more products, build more funnels, have more contacts and active customers, and add more admin users to your account.

 For example, the Basic plan lets you have 3 products and 10,000 contacts, while the Growth plan allows up to 15 products and 25,000 contacts.
 Finally the Pro plan allows for 100 products and 100,000 contacts.

 And like Wix, Kajabi also offers a customizable plan for larger businesses that can be tailored to fit their specific needs.

 Kajabi doesn't have a free plan.
 However, it does offer a 14-day free trial.
 And by taking advantage of their annual billing option, you can save 20% over the cost of subscribing month to month.